 When Preventive Care Still Costs You Money

-Despite the ACA’s requirements, there are several scenarios where you might still face out-of-pocket costs for preventive services:
+Despite the ACA’s requirements, several scenarios can still leave you with out-of-pocket costs for preventive services:

 1. Grandfathered Plans

-If your employer’s plan has been in continuous existence since before March 23, 2010, and hasn't made significant changes, it may be grandfathered and exempt from the preventive care mandate.
-These plans can charge copays or deductibles for preventive services.
-Employers are required to disclose grandfathered status in plan materials.
+If your employer’s plan has been around since before March 23, 2010, and hasn't seen major changes, it might be grandfathered.
+That means it's exempt from the preventive care mandate.
+Employers must disclose grandfathered status in plan materials.

 2. Out-of-Network Providers